Edit Field

 To add additional boundaries in the same field, select New Boundary in the boundary edit menu.
 This will open a menu of options to create a new boundary for the field.

+Below is an example of drawing an additional boundary into an existing field and activity.
 Once the additional boundary is created, click Save Changes

 Delete Boundary